Story: Otago region

 The Clyde dam and power station proceeded – but the proposed aluminium smelter at Aramoana near Dunedin, to use electricity from the Clyde station, did not.
 Nor did further schemes for the Clutha and Waitaki rivers in the 1990s and 2000s.

-In 2008 Meridian Energy’s proposal for a 176 wind-turbine ‘farm’ on the Lammermoor Range met with bitter opposition.
+In the 2000s Meridian Energy’s proposal for a 176 wind-turbine ‘farm’ on the Lammermoor Range met with bitter opposition.
+It was shelved in 2012.

 Businesses in trouble